NASDAQ

 Financial risk - Healthy debt to equity ratio development.

-Air T, Inc. has a net debt to EBITDA ratio of 15.45x, which exceeds the 3.00x threshold, indicating high leverage and potential financial risk
+Air T, Inc. has a net debt to EBITDA ratio of 1.85x, which is below the 3.00x threshold, indicating healthy leverage and financial stability

 Financial risk - ICR.